 Several household-specific factors beyond occupant number may require selecting a larger capacity water heater than typical guidelines suggest.
 Those with unexpectedly high daily usage, like multiple lengthy showers or loads of laundry and dishes done simultaneously, will benefit from a tank with extra storage.

-Homes with additional gas or electric water-using appliances like an on-demand hot water recirculation system, water softener, or whole-home humidifier will also increase hot water demands.
-Likewise, households living in very cold climates where exterior faucets are used frequently in winter may see peak hot water needs that warrant upsizing the tank.
+Homes with additional gas or electric water-using appliances, such as an on-demand hot water recirculation system, water softener, or whole-home humidifier, will also increase hot water demands.
+Likewise, households living in frigid climates where exterior faucets are used frequently in winter may see peak hot water needs that warrant upsizing the tank.

 Pools or hot tubs filled with heated water can also almost double daily use.
 Tracking details on any unique features of your home and daily routines will help ensure you don’t undersize the tank for your family’s actual requirements.